 Behringer C-2 Stereo Overhead Mics For Drums – Overhead Mics Under $100

-Not only are you limited to just recording drums with these types of microphones, but you can also dream up other applications for your overhead microphones: recording piano, acoustic guitar, room microphones, etc.
+You’re not only limited to just recording drums with these types of microphones.
+You can also dream up other applications for your overhead microphones: recording piano, acoustic guitar, room microphones, etc.

 The only other thing to note about these overhead mics for drums is that they are a little thin sounding.
 If you’re primarily recording cymbals and later on replacing the close microphones with samples, you’ll have no issue with these.
 Be prepared to use a lot of EQ cuts on these, as they are very harsh in the high end.